 - you need breathing assistance

-Hospital treatment may include intravenous (IV) antibiotics.
-If your blood oxygen levels are low, you may be given oxygen therapy to help return your blood oxygen levels to normal.
+Treatment in the hospital may include intravenous (IV) antibiotics.
+If your blood oxygen levels are low, you may receive oxygen therapy to help your blood oxygen levels return to normal.

-Simple care measures can reduce your risk of getting sick, including developing bronchopneumonia.
+Simple care measures can reduce your risk of getting sick and developing bronchopneumonia.
 These measures include:

 - washing your hands regularly